KDE/threadweaver/examples/HelloWorldRaw.in.md

 works will be explained later, what is important to keep in mind for now is not to assume to always find `this` in the queue.

+@@snippet(HelloWorldRaw/HelloWorldRaw.cpp,sample-helloworldraw-main,cpp)

+This time, in the `main()` function, four jobs in total will be allocated.
+Two of them as local variables (j1 and j2), one (j3) dynamically and saved in a `JobPointer`, and one allocated with new directly when queueing into the `stream()`.
+All of them are then queued up for execution in one single command.
+Wait, what?
+Right.
+Local variables, job pointers and raw pointers are queued the same way and may be mixed and matched using the stream operators.
+When a local variable is queued, a special shared pointer will be used to hold it which does not delete the object when the reference count reaches zero.
+A `JobPointer` is simply a shared pointer.
+A raw pointer will be considered a new object and automatically wrapped in a shared pointer and deleted when it goes out of scope.
+Before executing the program, think about what you expect the program to print.